APSL/django-yubin/docs/index.rst

 django-mailviews from Disqus

-The name django-yubin was suggested by @morenosan, he says it means "postal mail" in japanesse, but who nows! :)
+The name django-yubin was suggested by @morenosan, he says it means "postal mail" in japanesse, but who knows! :)